 State Historic Site

-IMMIGRATING TO THE United States in 1910 with his parents and brothers, Harry Weisbord was born in Zavadovka, Russia.
+IMMIGRATING TO THE United States in 1910 with his parents and brothers, Harry Weisbord was born in Zavadovka, Ukraine.
 While his mother and father and two brothers settled in Philadelphia, Pennsylvania, Harry and his older brother Pevy came to Sheridan and opened the Fair & Square clothing store on Main Street.
 After Harry went off to war, Pevy was joined in the business by younger brothers Abe and Joe.

 At the age of twenty-two, Harry Weisbord was inducted into the army in April 1918.
 He first served with the 146th Infantry, but was later transferred to the 361st Infantry.
-While in France, he fought at the battles of St. Mihiel and Meuse-Argonne - the latter being where he was killed by enemy fire in October 1918.
+While in France, he fought at the battles of Saint-Mihiel and Meuse-Argonne - the latter being where he was killed by enemy fire in October 1918.

-Written to his brother on September 15, 1918, the following letter from Private Weisbord wasn't published in The Sheridan Daily-Enterprise until November 6, 1918 - over a week after he had been killed, but at least a week before townsfolk were alerted to his death.
+Written to his brother on September 15, 1918, the following letter from Private Weisbord wasn't published in The Sheridan Daily Enterprise until November 6, 1918 - over a week after he had been killed, but at least a week before townsfolk were alerted to his death.

 My Dear Brother Perry: I am well and hope you are the same.
 I am now in a different place.
 It is pretty far from the line, but I can hear the cannon.
 The Americans are doing big fighting and gaining towns every day.
 We are using the latest methods and are giving them big surprises.
 They don’t know where to run, and if we will keep up till Christmas, we will sure see Berlin.
 I mean we will march in with Old Glory.